 Related: Wide Angle Lens Fun

 That’s right, I said spray chalk.
-If you’re familiar with sidewalk chalk photos, this is next level!
+If you’re familiar with sidewalk chalk photos, this is next level.
 It’s a spray… and it’s chalk!
-I know right?
-And don’t worry… it washes away with the hose!
+I know, right?
+And don’t worry, it washes away with a quick hose!

-Perspective is the key to success for this type of shot.
+Perspective is the key to success with this type of 4th of July pics.
 It won’t work if you are standing at an angle, or using a long lens.
-You need to get up high – stand on a stool if you have to – and shoot directly down with a wide angle lens.
+You need to get up high.
+So stand on a stool if you have to, and shoot directly down with a wide-angle lens.

-The elements are simple… some red white and blue clothing, hair accessories, add a flag print headscarf as backdrop if you like.
+The elements are simple…choose some red, white and blue clothing, hair accessories, add a flag print headscarf as a backdrop if you like.
 Then shoot it like a regular portrait!

-Soft light is perfect for portraits as its flattering to our subjects and easy to use.
-You’ll find it in open shade such as under porches or in gazebos, in doorways or even garage doorways.
+Soft light is perfect for portraits as it’s flattering to our subjects and easy to use.
+You’ll find it in open shade such as under porches or in gazebos, doorways, or even garage doorways.

 Get into the festive spirit and try some light painting with sparklers and glow sticks!

-You’ll need to be shooting in manual mode so that you can fully control your settings, because a very slow shutter speed is needed to capture the writing from start to finish.
+If you want to include glow sticks and sparklers in your 4th of July pictures, you’ll need to be shooting in manual mode so that you can fully control your settings.
+A very slow shutter speed is needed to capture the writing from start to finish.

-But if you’re reasonably confident in manual mode, try this tutorial for a step-by-step guide on capturing writing with sparklers and glow sticks.
+However, if you’re already reasonably confident in manual mode, try this tutorial for a step-by-step guide on capturing writing with sparklers and glow sticks.

 Related: How to Take Sparkler Photos

-Think outside the square – any game can be a fourth of July themed photo shoot if you can incorporate red white and blue.
-Think skittles, bean bag toss, ball games…
+Think outside the square.
+Any game can be a 4th of July themed photoshoot if you can incorporate the red, white, and blue colours in your pictures.
+Think skittles, bean bag toss, ball games.
+You name it.

-When you use fun food that kids love to eat, in red, white & blue, you’ll get some really natural smiles in your portraits!
+When you use fun foods kids love to eat in red, white and blue colours, you’ll get some really natural smiles in your portraits!

-The more summery the food, the better!
-Because what says fourth of July more than summer?
+The more summery the food, the better your pictures will look!
+Because what says 4th of July more than summer?

-Kids love this fun photo project!
-Substitute the usual glitter or confetti for red, white & blue and voila, fourth of July themed confetti portraits!
+Kids love this popular and fun photo project!
+Substitute the usual glitter or confetti for red, white and blue, and voila, fourth of July themed confetti portraits!

 Related: How to Take Confetti Photos

-We hope you loved these ideas for easy Fourth of July themed photo ideas!
-If you try any of them, please share them to Insta and tag us!
-We’d love to see the results #clicklovegrow
+We hope you loved these easy ideas for your 4th of July photos!
+If you try any of them, please share them on Instagram and tag us!
+We’d love to see the results on #clicklovegrow.

 If you’re lucky enough to be heading to a fireworks display this year, try our tutorial How to Photograph Fireworks!